yamamushi/magick-journal/README.md

 ## About

-magick-journal pulls the current astrological correspondence and Thelemic date from https://eralegis.info/ and the current weather from https://open-meteo.com/.
+magick-journal pulls the current astrological correspondence and Thelemic date from https://eralegis.info/, the current weather from https://open-meteo.com/, and GeoLocation data from http://ip-api.com/.

-Both services are provided free of charge, but if you find this plugin useful, please consider donating to them (especially EraLegis ❤️).
+All the services are provided free of charge, but if you find this plugin useful, please consider donating to them (especially EraLegis ❤️).

+If you're wondering why it's spelled "Magick" instead of "Magic": https://simple.wikipedia.org/wiki/Magick

+## Contact

-You can contact me via Discord @ **yamamushi** or on the /r/occult Discord server @ https://discord.gg/r-occult
+You can contact me via Discord @ **yamamushi** or on the /r/occult Discord server @ https://discord.gg/r-occult 93/93